dneuman/EqualEarth/README.md

 * https://beta.observablehq.com/@mbostock/equal-earth-projection

 Abstract:
-    "The Equal Earth map projection is a new equal-area pseudocylindrical projection for world maps.
-It is inspired by the widely used Robinson projection, but unlike the Robinson projection, retains the relative size of areas.
-The projection equations are simple to implement and fast to evaluate.
-Continental outlines are shown in a visually pleasing and balanced way."
+>The Equal Earth map projection is a new equal-area pseudocylindrical
+>projection for world maps.
+It is inspired by the widely used Robinson
+>projection, but unlike the Robinson projection, retains the relative size
+>of areas.
+The projection equations are simple to implement and fast to
+>evaluate.
+Continental outlines are shown in a visually pleasing and
+>balanced way.

 ![Example](charts/Equal_Earth_Tissot.png)